ankeesler/btool/doc/plan.md

 # What's the plan?

-## Feature Requests
+## Features

+### Need

+- Ability to run tests

+### Pain

 - Targets are per-os/arch
-- Timing numbers for the resolution of each node
-- Single line UI for collecting and resolving nodes
 - Ability to select multiple targets at once
 - Run a debugger with -debug

+### Want

 - Cache registry data
+- Parallel builds
+- Single line UI for collecting and resolving nodes
+- Timing numbers for the resolution of each node
 - Run tests as a single linked executable
-- Parallel builds

-# Chores
+## Chores

+### Need

-- Fix for-loop usage to use for_each if possible.
+- Fix for-loop usage to use for_each if possible

-- Use valgrind to check memory leaks (or -fsanitize= with clang?)
-- Is it cool to pass strings in by value to copy them over in constructors?
+### Pain

 - Error handling is terrible.
+- Logging is annoying to have to do printf style.
 - How do we throw errors in an OnSet call?
+- Is it cool to pass strings in by value to copy them over in constructors?

+### Want

 - Profile - where are the bottle necks?
-- Logging is annoying to have to do printf style.
+- Use valgrind to check memory leaks (or -fsanitize= with clang?)

-# Bugs
+## Bugs

 ### 00: Including header doesn't bring that header's include paths
 - This is because the exe consumer is pulling in a .o file that has not been